carpentries-incubator/lesson-parallel-python/_episodes/03-computing-pi.md

 {: .output}

 > ## Discussion: is this all better?
-> What is the downside of this implementation?
+> What is the downside of the vectorized implementation?
-> - memory use
+> - It uses more memory
-> - less intuitive
+> - It is less intuitive
-> - monolithic approach, less composable?
+> - It is a more monolithic approach, i.e. you cannot break it up in several parts {: .discussion}
-{: .discussion}

 > ## Challenge: Daskify